 For that reason, we are consolidating our content and launching the Next Generation Business Skills bundle that support individuals at various stages in their life-cycle.

 That’s how we support individuals at various stages in their life-cycle through Next Generation Business:

-- Students – exposing them to essential topics that they need to learn early on, like: innovation, problem solving, civic leadership, entrepreneurship & teamwork
+Exposing them to essential topics that they need to learn early on, like innovation, problem-solving, civic leadership, entrepreneurship & teamwork

-- Entrepreneurs – helping them raise the chances of success of their fast growth startups, social enterprises or Small & Medium Enterprises while also exposing them to Angel Investing so they in turn support the next generation of entrepreneurs
+Helping them raise the chances of success of their fast growth startups, social enterprises or Small & Medium Enterprises while also exposing them to Angel Investing so they, in turn, support the next generation of entrepreneurs